-For some items, vouchers and online discount codes can help to make sure you get the best deal.
+For some items, vouchers and online coupon codes can help to make sure you get the best deal when shopping online.
 However, when visiting top attractions in the United States it can be difficult to avoid paying a high fee for entry.

 Admissions prices for some museums and amusement parks in the US have risen more than others over the past four years.
 DealA wanted to discover which attractions have had the highest ticket price inflation since 2017, and which have maintained the same price.

 The Museums with the Highest Ticket Price Increase over the Last Four Years

 The Met Museum is one of the most recognizable tourist attractions in New York City, and since 1970 the museum used to operate a ‘pay-as-you-feel’ admissions policy.

 Although a $25 donation was recommended, no charge was imposed in an effort to make the Met’s cultural and artistic resources accessible to all.

 However, in 2018 the Met’s admission policy changed, and a $25 charge now applies for a single-day admission ticket for adults from out of New York state.
 The ‘pay-as-you-feel’ policy still applies to students from the tri-state area, and adults residing within New York.